10 Ways to Celebrate Groundhog Day With Activities, Movies and Food

-The winter blah’s might get to you in January, but there’s something to look forward to in February besides the Super Bowl.
+The winter blahs might get to you in January, but there’s something to look forward to in February besides the Super Bowl.
 Groundhog Day is February 2nd.
-If you’ve never celebrated Groundhog Day, then this is the year to start.
+If you’ve never celebrated this holiday, then this is the year to start.
 In the middle of winter, with spring somewhere over the horizon, what better excuse do you need to have a celebration?

-The traditions of Groundhog Day on February 2nd, have roots in an early Christian holiday, Candlemas.
+The traditions of Groundhog Day have roots in an early Christian holiday, Candlemas, which was observed on February 2nd.
 On this day, candles were blessed and distributed.
-It was believed that clear skies on Candlemas, February 2nd meant a long winter.
+It was believed that clear skies on Candlemas meant a long winter.
 When the tradition of Candlemas came to Germany, the story was enhanced.
 They predicted that if a hedgehog came out on Candlemas Day and saw his shadow, it would mean a long winter.
 When Germans settled in this country, they brought the tradition with them, and the weather prediction ability was bestowed upon the groundhog.

 10 Ways to Celebrate Groundhog Day